Brightwater Plaza

 The team was dedicated to using art to expose both the natural water cycle as well as human intervention through multiple, active, and integrated experiences.

 Ms. Rosen-Queralt is an installation artist who holds an MFA degree from Cranbrook Academy of Art.
-She is fascinated with the balance and tension between realms of nature and culture.
-She has created works for public spaces in Quebec, Texas and Virginia.
+She is fascinated with the balance and tension between the realms of nature and culture.
+She has created works for public spaces in Quebec, Texas, and Virginia.
 Her mission for this project is to use sculptural elements in a public art context to articulate the flow of water into and out of the treatment system and to educate visitors about the treatment process.

 Modeling and Pre-visualization